a2stuff/a2d/desktop/README.md

 DeskTop code is in the lower 48k of both Main and Aux banks, and the Aux language card areas.
-The main application logic is in Main, with Aux and LC memory used for Mouse/Graphics, Icon, and Alert toolkits and resources.
+The main application logic is in Main, with Aux and LC memory used for Mouse/Graphics, Icon, Button, LineEdit, and Alert toolkits and resources.

 When running, memory use includes: